hashicorp/terraform-provider-azurerm/website/docs/r/healthcare_service.html.markdown

 * `name` - (Required) The name of the service instance.
 Used for service endpoint, must be unique within the audience.
 * `resource_group_name` - (Required) The name of the Resource Group in which to create the Service.
 * `location` - (Required) Specifies the supported Azure Region where the Service should be created.

+~> **Please Note**: Not all locations support this resource.
+Some are West US 2, North Central US, and UK West.
 * `kind` - (Optional) The type of the service.
 Values at time of publication are: `fhir`, `fhir-Stu3` and `fhir-R4`.
 Default value is `fhir`.

 ## Attributes Reference